 This web page shows only a small excerpt of our Botty research.
-Another 135 words (10 lines of text) covering the years 1086, 1296 and 1597 are included under the topic Early Botty History in all our PDF Extended History products and printed products wherever possible.
+Another 135 words (10 lines of text) covering the years 1086, 1296, 1597, 1688, 1754 and 1688 are included under the topic Early Botty History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Botty include Body, Boddy, Boddie, Bodie, Bode, Bodhy, Bodin, Bott, Botter, Bodds, Bods, Botty and many more.

-Some of the Botty family moved to Ireland
+Migration of the Botty family to Ireland

 Some of the Botty family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.